ambernhafeez/Stb15_Project_Analyses/README.md

 5. Calculate estimated marginal means from the models
 6. Final formatting of datasets

 These steps were used to analyse the three initial screens carried out on the Watkins core 300 collection.
+Similar steps were undertaken in **Step 5**, wherein a more detailed notebook detailing the analysis process is provided.

 ## Step 2: GWAS
 The estimated means calculated as described above were used as input for GWAS as part of the [WatSeq project](https://doi.org/10.1038/s41586-024-07682-9).